 Many of the ideas and plans you had for your future will change once you have been diagnosed with MSA.
 People adjust to this change in different ways.
-There is no one plan to help you cope but there are many people out there who can offer help and support, not least of these is us at the Multiple System Atrophy Trust.
+There is no one plan to help you cope but there are many people out there who can offer help and support, not least of these is us at the MSA Trust.
+We have a 'Planning for the Future' resource on our website to support you in this area and a 'I Wish I'd Known That A Year Ago' factsheet.
 Thinking ahead and talking things through with your family can help.